 Patterns of Plagiarism

 Below are examples of 15 patterns of plagiarism, followed by 3 patterns of non-plagiarism.
-Click on each pattern name to see a prototypical example.
-For further learning, try the tutorials and practice tests with feedback.

 Key: wfw=word-for-word plagiarism; para=paraphrasing plagiarism